 Through this talent, we’ve managed to facilitate and collaborate with some of the biggest agencies and brands, working on great campaigns that have shaped our business into what it is today.

-As an agency, we play in a very saturated market where the big players are consolidating multiple offerings into group offerings, marketing budgets are shrinking and the nature of work produced is shifting to instant short-form pieces created for short-lived attention.
+As an indie outlet, we play in a very saturated market where the big players are consolidating multiple offerings into group offerings, marketing budgets are shrinking and the nature of work produced is shifting to instant short-form pieces created for short-lived attention.

 Everyone wants to be different, to create different work, be it brand or agency, but we’re all doing the same different thing.
 On this realisation, we’ve found our purpose.
 Purpose is what keeps you going even when the wheels fall off and we’ve chosen a new path, we’ve chosen change and we’re changing everything.

-This starts with renaming Central Vibe to Not Just Another Day.
+This starts with renaming Central Vibe to soon agency.
 We’re not an agency, the world doesn’t need another agency, we’re an advocacy collective.
 Put differently, we’re just a group of creatives trying to find new ways to tell your story.

-Our primary offering will be management, content and communication.
+Our primary offering will remain management, content and communication.

-We’ll continue to manage talent and projects, however, we’ll be more selective in the talent, brands and campaigns we work on.
+We’ll continue to manage talent and projects, however, we’ll be more selective in the talent, campaigns and content we work on.
 We need a shift from the current bubblegum content to more meaningful stories that live far longer than our attention span, we’re looking to create more content of our own, and develop relationships with brands willing to be brave in how they tell their stories.
-In the age of social media where brands and personalities need to account for their actions, we’re moving into the communications space to help brands and personalities improve their communication.
+In the age of social media where brands and personalities need to be more accountable for their actions, we’re also moving into the communications space to help improve client communication.